by Gene Cowan

 I froze.
 Papers dropped from my hands as I stared at the book.
 With trepidation, and yet a twinge of relief, I picked up the book and cracked it open.
 Carefully turning to the back cover, I gasped as I read the markings: January 14, 1981.
 The book was seven years overdue.

-A million questions swirled around in my mind… What would happen to me now?
+What would happen to me now?
 I was a Library Priviledge Offender!
 Would the Fairfax County Public Library Over-Due Book Police come looking for me?
 Oh, my God, how could I check out those Hemingway books I have to read?
 If I don't get those books, I won't become a real man and I won't be worthy to hang around with Tom anymore.

 That clinched it.
 I had to take drastic action.